eitanf/sysconf/README.md

 version of those papers for which GS found an eprint URL and download them into the `./fulltext/` directory.
 This directory is not supplied in the repository due to its size and to preserve the papers' copyright.
   8. Use the supplied Makefile here or under features/ to generate updated features from the existing (and possibly new) data files.
 If necessary, add your new data files to the Makefile.
+The computation of the csv files in `features/` may require, in addition to the general installation instructions, that you run: `pip3 install python-dateutil editdistance pytesseract`.